starkinfra/sdk-dotnet/README.md

 ```
 ### Query PixInfraction logs

-You can query infraction report logs to better understand their life cycles.
+You can query Pix infraction logs to better understand their life cycles.

 ```c#
 using System;